-Background

-Bay Area Jobs Outlook
+Background Bay Area Jobs Outlook

 Mirroring a troubling nationwide trend, Bay Area job growth is happening at the top and bottom of the wage scale while the middle continues to shrink.
-Income inequality-the unequal distribution of wealth across the region-has risen sharply in the last decade and is now greater in the Bay Area than in the United States or California as a whole.4 This is largely due to the decline in middle-wage jobs and the stagnation of wages for many worker coupled with the rapid increase in income and wealth for workers and households at the top of the income spectrum.
+Income inequality-the unequal distribution of wealth across the region-has risen sharply in the last decade and is now greater in the Bay Area than in the United States or California as a whole.4 This is largely due to the decline in middle-wage jobs and the stagnation of wages for many workers, coupled with the rapid increase in income and wealth for workers and households at the top of the income spectrum.
 The shortage of middle-wage opportunities is especially troubling in the Bay Area because of the high cost of living.

-opportunities is especially troubling in the Bay Area jobs, not only are they increasing their household's wealth and meeting the needs of employers facing Over a third of Bay Area workers earn less a wave of baby boomer retirements, they are also than \$18 per hour, and the majority of these creating a job opening for someone else coming into the labor market.
-If the upward mobility is a workers earn less than \$12 per hour.
-The region's reflection of workers' improved skills, the overall driving economic sectors are increasingly split between high-skill, high-wage jobs in industries economy benefits through rising productivity and such as professional and technical services and increased competitiveness.
-Economic mobility low-skill, low-wage jobs in hospitality, childcare, for those at the bottom therefore represents an retail and others.
-Middle-wage job growth has economy that makes best use of all workers and not kept pace, in part due to recent declines in provides a pathway to better employment for those middle-wage occupations in construction and who seek it.
-This results in a more competitive manufacturing.
-In the current decade, overall jobs economy and a more productive one.
-That in turn in the middle are growing more slowly relative to leads to improved benefits for all the top and bottom of the wage scale.
+Over a third of Bay Area workers earn less than \$18 per hour, and the majority of these workers earn less than \$12 per hour.
+The region's driving economic sectors are increasingly split between high-skill, high-wage jobs in industries such as professional and technical services and low-skill, low-wage jobs in hospitality, childcare, retail and others.
+Middle-wage job growth has not kept pace, in part due to recent declines in middle-wage occupations in construction and manufacturing.
+In the current decade, overall jobs in the middle are growing more slowly relative to the top and bottom of the wage scale.

 At the same time, the education system is increasingly geared towards preparing students for four-year degrees.
-There are fewer well-defined career pathways, such as paid apprenticeships, into middle-wage jobs that do not require a fouryear degree, and there are many barriers limiting lower-wage workers from having the economic security necessary to pursue training or get needed on-the-job experience (like an internship) that is often required to move into middle-wage work.

-l It is the goal of this report to identify strategies that will create a Bay Area economy with greater economic opportunity and mobility. n This includes helping lower-wage workers succeed on a pathway into middle-wage employment, a ensuring there are sufficient opportunities for ŧ. moving up as well as improving the quality of jobs for all workers who are part of the regional rs, economy.
-Having an economy with social, economic, ne and spatial mobility is good for everyone.
-When workers move from lower-wage to higher wage ed See: Weber, Lauren.
-"Apprenticeships Help Close the Skills Gap.
-So Why Are They in Decline?".
-Wall Street Journal.
-April 28, 2014.
-Available at: http://online.wsj.com/news/articles/ SB10001424052702303978304579473501943642612
+There are fewer well-defined career pathways, such as paid apprenticeships,5 into middle-wage jobs that do not require a fouryear degree, and there are many barriers limiting lower-wage workers from having the economic security necessary to pursue training or get needed on-the-job experience (like an internship) that is often required to move into middle-wage work.
+It is the goal of this report to identify strategies that will create a Bay Area economy with greater economic opportunity and mobility.
+This includes helping lower-wage workers succeed on a pathway into middle-wage employment, ensuring there are sufficient opportunities for moving up as well as improving the quality of jobs for all workers who are part of the regional economy.